Hastottanasana meaning

 Step5

-- Do this 2-3 times or as per your convenience.
+• Do this 2-3 times or at your convenience.

 10 best health benefits of hastottanasana

-- Yoga for height: This is one of the effective yoga poses to increase height as it gives suitable stretch from toes to fingers.
-Therefore, it should be practiced by those who are desire to increase height.
+1. Yoga for height: This is an effective yoga pose to increase height as it gives suitable stretch from toes to fingers.
+Therefore, it should be practised by those who desire to increase their size.

-- Back pain: It gives appropriate stretch to the muscles, especially the finer muscles of the back.
-The regular practice of this yoga pose relives back pain.
+2. Back pain: It stretches the muscles appropriately, especially the finer back muscles.
+The regular practice of this yoga pose relieves back discomfort.

-- Asthma control: It provides stretch to the chest region, thus, helps to increase the intake capacity of the lungs.
-All these ensure the betterment of lung health and give relief from asthma too.
+5. Asthma control: It provides stretch to the chest region, thus helping to increase the intake capacity of the lungs.
+All these ensure the betterment of lung health and relieve asthma.

-- Constipation relief: It ensures proper movement to the alimentary canal, especially the stomach, intestine, and large intestines, which result in relieving constipation.
+6. Constipation relief: It ensures proper movement to the alimentary canal, especially the stomach, intestine, and large intestines, relieving constipation.

-- Abdominal sides’ fat: This is one of the best yoga poses to burn the fats from abdominal sides because of experiencing extra stretching in these areas.
+7. Abdominal sides’ fat: This is one of the best yoga poses to burn the fat from the abdominal sides because of experiencing extra stretching in these areas.

-- Nerves health: Practicing the yoga pose on regular basis will facilitate stretching from toes to fingers.
-If it is maintained with breathing, can show its impact upon the efficiency of nerves.
+8. Nerves health: Regular yoga poses facilitate stretching from toes to fingers.
+If it is maintained with breathing, it can show its impact on the efficiency of nerves.

 Hastottanasana precautions

-Some of the contradictions of hastottanasana are being given below:
+Some of the contradictions of hastottanasana are given below:

-- Dizziness: In case of dizziness, it should not perform.
+• Dizziness: In case of dizziness, it should not be performed.

-- Insomnia: During insomnia, a yoga therapist should be consulted before practicing the yoga pose.
+• Insomnia: A yoga therapist should be consulted before practising the yoga pose.

 Hastottanasana beginner’s tip

-Though, it’s an easy and simple yogasana to practice.
+Though, it’s an easy yogasana to practice.
 However, to get perfection in the yoga pose, it requires practice and concentration.
-Initially, it is not easy to stand erect with feet together therefore has a distance between your feet and gradually minimizes the distance.
+Initially, it is not easy to stand erect with feet together; therefore, it has a distance between your feet and gradually minimises the distance.
 Those who practice it for the first time can take the support of the wall.
-Do it for a few seconds and gradually increases the duration of the pose.
+Do it for a few seconds and gradually increase the pose’s duration.

 Preparatory pose of hastottanasana (Yoga should be done before hastottanasana )